serengil/LightECC/README.md

 LightECC is licensed under the MIT License - see [`LICENSE`](https://github.com/serengil/LightECC/blob/master/LICENSE) for more details.

-LightECC's [logo](https://thenounproject.com/icon/starfish-757257/) is designed by Identidea Portfolio.
+LightECC's [logo](https://thenounproject.com/icon/starfish-757257/), designed by Identidea, is inspired from Edwards curves graphs.